wklchris/sphinx-simrofy-theme/docsrc/Documentation.rst

     sidebar_home_text
         A short text inserted under the sidebar logo (or the alternative homepage hyperlink if no logo is given).
 Default is undefined.

+    sidebar_localtoc
+        The behavior of Table of Contents for current doc page.
+Note this is different from the whole website file structure (which always shows in the sidebar).

+        Default is None (hidden).
+It accepts either ``'collapse'`` or ``'expand'``\ , which indicates the initial status of the local ToC when opening the webpage.

+        .. versionadded:: 0.4.0

+           A useful feature to show ToC for subfolder docs.

     sidebar_position
         The position of the sidebar.
 Users can also select: